Characters: Dragon Age: Origins Non-Playable Characters

 - Combat Pragmatism: When you finally meet and fight her in person, she faces you surrounded by several of her henchmen, including several archers, in a closed room full of traps and spends half the fight in stealth mode.

-- Depraved Bisexual: Was in a relationship with Beraht before he died, and still in the Carta.
+- Depraved Bisexual: Implied to have been in a relationship with Beraht before he died, and pulls an I Have You Now, My Pretty with a female PC of any background.
+Still in the Carta regardless.

 - Gayngster: If the PC is a female Warden of any race, Jarvia specifically tells her goons to kill the entire party, "but leave the pretty one - I have plans for her."
 (The male Warden is "the mouthy one.")